Area Guide

 Zack's Note

-If Tokyo is a melting pot of ramen (a collection of all styles), Kyoto is an ancient capital that has undergone its own unique evolution.
-Our site's data reveals what makes Kyoto ramen "different from Tokyo."
+If Tokyo is a melting pot of ramen (a convergence of all styles), then Kyoto is an ancient capital that has undergone its own unique evolution.
+From our site's listing data, the 'differences from Tokyo' in Kyoto ramen become clear.

-Styles mainstream in Tokyo are rare in Kyoto
+Styles Mainstream in Tokyo are Rare Species in Kyoto

-The following are trends among shops listed on our site (this does not reflect the total number of shops in Kyoto).
+The following reflects the trends among shops listed on our site (it does not represent the total number of shops in Kyoto).

 Miso RamenOnly 2 shopsSeeking miso in Kyoto is not realistic

-Jiro-kei (Jiro-style)2 shopsIchijoji shop and Chikyu Kibo de Kangaero in Fushimi Inari
+Jiro-kei (Jiro Style)2 shopsIchijoji Branch and Chikyukibo de Kangaero in Fushimi Inari

-Tantanmen (spicy)1 shopTantanmen Ebisu in Yamashina.
+Tantanmen (Spicy)1 shopTantanmen Yebisu in Yamashina.
 Spicy ramen is rare.

-If a traveler from Tokyo is thinking, "I want to eat miso ramen" or "I want to fill up on Jiro-kei," those desires should be satisfied in other cities, not Kyoto (if you're craving miso, you can check options in Sapporo, Tokyo, and Osaka in our Miso Ramen Complete Guide).
-In Kyoto, choosing a distinctly Kyoto-style bowl will enhance your travel satisfaction.
+If travelers from Tokyo are thinking, 'I want miso ramen' or 'I want to be stuffed with Jiro-kei,' those desires should be satisfied in other cities, not Kyoto (if you're craving miso, you can check options in Sapporo, Tokyo, and Osaka in our Complete Guide to Miso Ramen).
+In Kyoto, choosing a bowl that is distinctly Kyoto-style will enhance your travel satisfaction.

-English support in 1 out of 3 shops, Ninja status at 26%
+English Menus in 1 out of 3 Shops, Ninja Rate is 26%

-Among the Kyoto shops listed on our site, approximately 1 in 3 (about 32%) offer English menus.
-Even based on our listed shops, 2 out of 3 shops will only take orders in Japanese.
-Furthermore, shops certified as "Ninja" due to irregular operating hours (lunch-only, early closing due to ingredients running out) account for about 1 in 4 (about 26%), a higher proportion than Tokyo shops listed on our site.
+Among the Kyoto shops listed on our site, about 1 in 3 (approximately 32%) have English menus.
+Even based on our listed shops, 2 out of 3 require ordering in Japanese only.
+Furthermore, shops certified as 'Ninja' due to 'irregular operating hours' such as lunch-only service or early closing due to ingredients running out, account for about 1 in 4 shops (approximately 26%), a higher percentage than the Tokyo shops listed on our site.

-This is a testament to Kyoto's commitment to preserving its own customs.
-The more prepared you are, the deeper you'll savor the ramen of the ancient capital:
+This is also a testament to Kyoto 'continuing to uphold its own customs.'
+The more prepared you are when you visit, the more deeply you can savor the ramen of the ancient capital:

-• Always confirm business hours before visiting (lunch-only, Wednesday closures, and early closing due to ingredients running out are not uncommon).
+• Always check business hours before visiting (lunch-only, Wednesday closures, and early closing due to ingredients running out are not uncommon)

-• Bring cash (many shops do not support cashless payments).
+• Prepare cash (many shops do not accept cashless payments)

-• Study ordering methods in advance (verbal exchanges like "kotteri/assari" (rich/light) and "noodle firmness: katame/futsuu/yawa" (firm/regular/soft).
-See Counter Etiquette Guide for details).
+• Learn how to order in advance (verbal exchanges like 'kotteri/assari' (rich/light) or 'noodle firmness: katame/futsu/yawa' (firm/regular/soft).
+See The Rules of the Counter for details)

-• If you're unsure about ticket machines, review Master the Ticket Machine beforehand.
+• If you're unsure how to use a ticket machine, read Master the Ticket Machine beforehand

-• Bookmark shops with English menus in advance (available at 1/3 of shops).
+• Bookmark shops with English menus in advance (about 1/3 of shops have them)

 Among the ramen shops currently registered in Kyoto on our site, only two offer vegan options:

-Currently, our site does not have any registered halal-certified, pork-free, or gluten-free shops.
-If these are your requirements, we recommend planning your itinerary around these specific shops.
-Additionally, there are 5 shops that are mukachō (no chemical seasonings) (Torisoba 223, Nabura, and others).
+Halal-certified, pork-free, or gluten-free options are not currently registered on our site.
+If these apply to you, we recommend planning your itinerary with these shops as your destination.
+Additionally, there are 5 shops that are muchō (free of chemical seasonings) (Torisoba 223, Nabura, and others).

 Sophia